This guide introduces the OAuth flow for apps that are created in the Partner Dashboard.

 The app receives an authorization grant.
 This is a temporary credential representing the authorization.

 The app requests an access token by authenticating with Shopify and presenting the authorization grant.

 Shopify authenticates the app, validates the authorization grant, and then issues and returns an access token.
 The app can now request data from Shopify.

 The app uses the access token to make requests to the Shopify API.

 Shopify validates the access token and returns the requested data.

-- Authorize a public app or a custom app that was created in the Partner Dashboard using OAuth.
+- Authorize an app that was created in the Partner Dashboard or Shopify CLI using OAuth.